7josh7/FA_Option_Price_Calculator/README.md

-# README for Black-Scholes Option Pricing Model Implementation

-## Overview

-This repository contains the implementation of the Black-Scholes model, a mathematical model for pricing an options contract.
-Specifically, it calculates the price of European call and put options.
-The Black-Scholes formula is widely used by option traders who buy options that are priced under the formula calculated value and sell options that are priced higher than the Black-Schole calculated value.

-## Files

-The implementation consists of two primary files:

-- `BlackScholes.h`: This header file declares the `BlackScholes` class, along with its derived classes `CallOption` and `PutOption`.
-- `BlackScholes.cpp`: This source file contains the definitions of the functions declared in `BlackScholes.h`.

-## Dependencies

-- `DStat.h`: A header file for statistical functions (not provided in this code snippet).
-It must define a class `DStat` with a method `NormDist` which computes the standard normal cumulative distribution.
-- `<cmath>`: A header file from the standard library providing access to mathematical functions.
-- `<stdexcept>`: A header file for standard exceptions, used to handle invalid arguments in the class methods.

-## Usage

-1. **Creating an Option Object**:
-   - To price a call option, create an instance of `CallOption` by passing the spot price, strike price, risk-free interest rate, volatility, and time to maturity.
-   - Similarly, to price a put option, create an instance of `PutOption`.

-2. **Pricing an Option**:
-   - Call the `option_price()` method on an instance of `CallOption` or `PutOption` to calculate the price of the option.

-3. **Updating Option Parameters**:
-   - Setters are provided to update the spot price (`setS`), strike price (`setK`), risk-free rate (`setR`), volatility (`setSigma`), and time to maturity (`setTime`).

-## Classes

-- `BlackScholes`: An abstract base class for the pricing model, which contains common data members and methods for the derived classes.
-- `CallOption`: A derived class from `BlackScholes` for calculating the price of call options.
-- `PutOption`: A derived class from `BlackScholes` for calculating the price of put options.

-## Key Methods

-- `validateInputs()`: Validates that the strike price, volatility, and time to maturity are positive.
-- `calculate_d1_d2()`: Calculates the d1 and d2 parameters used in the Black-Scholes formula.
-- `calculate_n_d1_n_d2()`: Calculates the values of the standard normal cumulative distribution function for d1 and d2.
-- `option_price()`: A pure virtual function implemented in derived classes to calculate the price of the option.

-## Notes

-- Exception handling is used to ensure that invalid inputs are managed appropriately.

-## License

-This code is released under the [MIT License].
-## Disclaimer

-This code is for educational purposes and should not be used for financial advice or trading without proper risk management and due diligence.

----

-Please replace `LICENSE.md` with the path to your actual license file, if available.
+README for Black-Scholes Option Pricing Model Implementation Overview
+This repository contains a GUI-based implementation of the Black-Scholes model, a fundamental mathematical model for pricing European-style options.
+Utilizing this model, users can calculate the prices of call and put options through a graphical interface that simplifies the input of variables such as stock price, strike price, and maturity dates.
+The model is used extensively in financial markets to estimate the fair value of options, enabling traders to identify potentially undervalued or overvalued options.

+Files
+The application comprises several components, structured as follows:

+main.cpp: Contains the main function that sets up the GUI and links the computational logic with user inputs.
+BlackScholes.h: Header file that declares the BlackScholes, CallOption, and PutOption classes for pricing options. date.h: Defines the date class used for managing date inputs and calculations related to option expiration. date.cpp: Implements the methods declared in date.h for date management and day count conventions.
+Dependencies
+This application relies on the Nana GUI library to provide an interactive interface:

+Nana C++ Library: A modern C++ GUI library designed for simplicity and flexibility.
+Standard C++ Libraries: <iostream>, <sstream>, <vector>, <string>, used for input/output operations, string manipulations, and handling collections.
+Installation
+To run this application, you need to set up the Nana C++ library and configure your development environment to compile C++ code.
+Steps include:

+Install the Nana C++ library from its official repository and follow the setup instructions.
+Compile the source files using a C++ compiler that supports C++14 or later.
+Integration with an IDE like Visual Studio is recommended for ease of use.
+Usage
+Upon launching the application, users will interact with a form where they can:

+Enter financial parameters (stock price, strike price, risk-free rate, volatility).
+Set the starting and expiration dates using a YYYY/MM/DD format.
+Select the appropriate day count convention from a dropdown menu.
+Calculate the prices of the options by clicking the "Calculate Prices" button.
+Results will be displayed in a message box, showing the computed prices for both call and put options based on the Black-Scholes formula.

+Key Classes and Methods
+date Class: Manages date calculations, validates correct date entries, and computes time intervals based on various day count conventions.
+BlackScholes, CallOption, PutOption Classes: Implement the pricing model calculations, with methods to update parameters and compute the option prices.
+Notes
+The application includes error handling to manage invalid dates and other input errors, ensuring robust application performance.
+The GUI is designed for intuitive use, making it accessible even for those with limited experience in financial modeling.
+License
+This project is open-sourced under the MIT License.

+Disclaimer
+This software is intended for educational purposes only and should not be used as the sole basis for financial decisions.
+Users should conduct their own due diligence or consult with a professional advisor before engaging in options trading.